Charles Hirschhorn

-Charles Hirschhorn is an American producer and media executive, currently serving as president of Otis College of Art and Design.
+Charles Hirschhorn is an American media executive, film and television producer, and academic administrator.
+He is currently serving as the president of Otis College of Art and Design in Los Angeles, since 2020.

 Early life and education

 Hirschhorn grew up in Chicago.
-He graduated from Harvard College in 1979 with a B.A. degree in Economics.
+He graduated from Harvard College in 1979 with a B.A. degree in economics.

 Career

 Fox Broadcasting Company

 In 1987 Hirschhorn was named vice president of development for the Fox Broadcasting Company, where he supervised the network's prime-time development projects.
 He helped develop the Emmy Award winning sketch comedy television series In Living Color.

 The Walt Disney Company

 Hirschhorn began his tenure at The Walt Disney Company as executive vice president of Hollywood Pictures.
 Under his leadership, the studio released over twenty films, including The Joy Luck Club, The Santa Clause, and Quiz Show.
 In 1997 Hirschhorn was named president of Walt Disney Television and executive vice president of Walt Disney Motion Pictures Group.
 During this tenure he relaunched The Wonderful World of Disney and oversaw the development of seventeen movies, including Rogers and Hammerstein's Cinderella and Life-Size.